philipborn/property-tycoon/doc/sprints/sprint3.md

 ## Summary of sprint

-Six tokens were implanted and working correctly.
+Six tokens change turns were implanted and working correctly.
-Player was apple to buy property, and the rent was taken from the squares.
+Player was apple to buy property, as we the cash change.
+There is a bug when a player land on owned property.

-PopWindow as implented on gui side, but was not intergted with modle.

-Not implemented:
+The problem is the game force player to try to buy a property even it is owend.
+As game state macheine yeat handle rent a expation will be throw.
 The action was never implanted to save time.
-Instead, there were only methods for the game witch GUI could call, which leads to the state machine.
+Instead, there were only methods for the game witch GUI could call.
 Each state is a class.
+No handling for rent was implented.

+PopWindow have a basic implented on gui side, but is nevere calde.
+There now whay for player to see that the cought.

 Double dice roll was not implemented as then go jail need to be implemented.
 Cards were never implemented, both in GUI and Game model.

-Refactor:
+Some large refactor was to was to move move logic to SquareImp.

-The task to move square is moved from Player to SquareImp as the player class shouldn't know how the board is structured.
+As the player class shouldn't know how the board is structured, the move logick should be in player.